-Weasels have not been so “weasily identifiable”
+Despite the classic joke, weasels have not been so “weasily identifiable”

-Art and animation is and should be a creative experience, but when attempting to portray a real-life animal, a reasonable degree of that animal’s anatomy should be present.
+Visual art is and should be a creative experience, but when attempting to portray a real-life animal, a reasonable degree of that animal’s anatomy should be present.
 This is because even if a real animal is portrayed as anthropomorphic, we cannot take away the fundamentals of what visually defines that animal.
-For example, if one were to give a character the face, snout, ears, paws, and hind legs of a wolf, yet claim it is a “purebred” ferret (just because it was given an elongated body or ferret-like facial mask), given the predominant wolf features, the character would not physically represent a ferret.
+For example, if one were to give a character the face, snout, ears, paws, and hind legs of a wolf, yet claim it is a purebred ferret (just because it was given an elongated body or ferret-like facial mask), given the predominant wolf features, the character would not physically represent a ferret.
 With the exception of external colouration, whenever too many key features of an animal are missing, the depiction is no longer stylisation but instead a misrepresentation.
-In this case it would seem more reasonable to claim or admit that the character is a hybrid or invented species.
+In this case it would seem more reasonable to claim or admit that the character is a hybrid or original species.

-Unfortunately, most forms of media will cater to the public’s negative perception of weasels and rarely utilise or look into their other traits.
-Mustelids in general are stealthy and clever—like most other wild animals, this much is true if they are to survive.
+Unfortunately, most forms of media will pander to the public’s negative perception of weasels and rarely utilise or look into their other traits.
+Mustelids in general are feisty, stealthy, and clever—like most other wild animals, this much is true if they are to survive.
 Such traits however, do not automatically mean they should be typecast wickedly if they are predators, as being stealthy and clever can open the door to other roles as well.
 Ultimately, much of the public has been conditioned to believe that domesticated animals, charismatic megafauna, and “cute” wild prey are the only animals that have struggles in the real world—the latter perception in part being informally known as the “Bambi effect”.

 What gave rise to weasels resembling canids, rodents, and shrews?

-Nevertheless, portraying mustelids with buckteeth would be similar to portraying wolves or tigers with buckteeth—even if the rest of the character’s design looked decent, seeing large incisors on these predators would be difficult for most people to ignore.
+Nevertheless, portraying any mustelid with buckteeth would be similar to portraying wolves or tigers with buckteeth—even if the rest of the character’s design looked decent, seeing large incisors on these predators would be difficult for most people to ignore.
 As for these canine-looking mustelid villains, is it not possible to try a little harder to make them look “intimidating” without completely altering their species’ anatomy?